satyasm45/Rendezvous-Meet/README.md

 ## Troubleshooting
 <b>USER 2 CAN'T GET STREAM OF USER 1?
-  TELL USER 1 TO TOGGLE CAMERA ICON ONCE.</b>
+  TELL USER 1 TO TURN OFF CAMERA AND TURN IT ON AGAIN.</b>

 ## Project Description